Exploring the Drawer of Bonds

 ahead of inflation.
 The interest they pay is too low, and it takes too long for your money to grow.
 However, you can safely stash some money in Treasuries and you’ll want to know enough about bonds so that you can decide wisely should a broker or adviser ever encourage you to include them in your portfolio.

 What is a bond?
 For our purposes, a bond is any security that pays you interest for a specified period and then repays you the face value of the security.
 When you buy stock, you become a part owner of the company.
-When you buy a bond, you become a lender; the company, bank, or government agency issuing the bond is borrowing money from you for a certain length of time and agreeing to pay you a certain amount of interest for it.
+When you buy a bond, you become a lender; the company, bank, or government agency issuing the bond is borrowing money from you for a certain length of time and agree to pay you a certain amount of interest for it.

 Examples of bonds include certificates of deposit (CDs), government savings bonds, corporate bonds, municipal bonds, and Treasury notes.
 The difference between them is their time span and their interest rates—some pay higher interest than others.